6. Pantluci

 Abstractions

-on its own, turns nodes into events where the embedded clause happens.
+turns nodes into quotes, while “lanu” turns nodes into events where the

 abstraction X